1956 Tasmanian state election: Background

+The 1955 election had resulted in a parliamentary deadlock between the Labor and Liberal parties, with each holding 15 seats in the House of Assembly.
+Under the terms of a constitutional amendment introduced in 1954, the ALP had been declared the "majority party" as the winner of the most primary votes, with the Liberal Party entitled to appoint the speaker of the House of Assembly and thereby give the ALP a working majority of one seat.

-The 1955 election had resulted in a parliamentary deadlock between the Labor and Liberal parties, although Robert Cosgrove remained Premier of Tasmania.
-On 11 September 1956, Cosgrove's minister for housing, Carrol Bramich, resigned from the ALP following an internal row, party switching and giving the Liberal opposition a majority.
+On 11 September 1956, Cosgrove's minister for housing, Carrol Bramich, resigned from the ALP following an internal row, party switching and giving the Liberal opposition a 16–14 majority in the House of Assembly.
 Cosgrove obtained a dissolution of parliament from the Governor of Tasmania, and an election was called for 13 October.

 The electorate of Darwin had been renamed in 1955 to Braddon, after former Premier Sir Edward Braddon.

 Results

 Following the 1956 election, the ALP and Liberals remained in a 15-seat deadlock.
 Despite Bramich's defection to the Liberals, Labor picked up a seat in Bramich's electorate of Braddon, maintaining the status quo with Cosgrove and the ALP still in power.